minisemi/Balloon-Massacre/README.md

 There are a lot of games to play at the night markets in Taiwan.
 One game I have decided to interpret in a Unity game is a balloon shooting game.
 Please note that this repo only holds the game's scripts.
-The game also has a VR and [AR](https://1drv.ms/u/s!At6l8HKrIGJWhLkgJBWPT6EUpetKhg) version.
+The game also has a VR and [AR](https://1drv.ms/u/s!At6l8HKrIGJWhLkheMbvfgW8aq-B_w) version.
+For the AR version, install and run the APK on an Android device and point the camera towards the picture of the astronaut which is attached in the .rar in the link in order to play.
 To run the game, please download and unzip [the following .rar](https://1drv.ms/u/s!At6l8HKrIGJWgo9zL0Ut4HtvjhkJNQ) from OneDrive (I know.. but I got 100GB for free there, so)

 # Objective